Kunal-Kumar-Sahoo/e-Piano/README.md

 Now the keys of any instrument is tuned with the help of Resonance of waves and in Piano it is done using "Equal Temperament System" and is given mathematically as: note_frequency = base_frequency * (2 ** (n/12)); where n is the number of notes away from the base_frequency note

+Refer to this article to know more about Equal Temperament System: https://en.wikipedia.org/wiki/Equal_temperament